 - 1. Looked after and all previously looked after children. - 2.
-Children who live in the defined area Rothersthorpe Village
+Children who live in the defined area Rothersthorpe Village - 3.
+Children with a sibling continuing at the school at the time of admission of the child.

-- 3. Children with a brother or sister continuing at the school at the time of admission of the child. - 4.
-Other children.
+4. Other children.

 4.3 Allocation to PAN